-Welcome to the Centre of Excellence for Lightweight Design (LLK)
+Welcome to the Competence Center for Lightweight Design (LLK)

-The Centre of Excellence for Lightweight Design at Landshut University of Applied Sciences (LLK) is concerned with the following three areas:
+The Competence Center for Lightweight Design at Landshut University of Applied Sciences (LLK) is concerned with the following three areas:

 - Lightweight Construction and Lightweight Mechanics